History of the Long Island Rail Road: Lean years, 1949–1966

 Rail service – and in particular passenger rail service – declined dramatically after World War II as it faced competition from the rise of the automobile and improved air travel.
 Passenger rail travel was very vulnerable because government regulations required certain levels of service even if unprofitable.

-Greater New York, unlike most other cities, fared much better due to the fact that day-to-day life was built upon the commuter culture mentality.
-Both its subway and commuter rail systems continued to be heavily used despite years of neglect.
-As Long Island's population increased dramatically after World War II it became readily apparent that the public parkway and highway system would prove to be totally inadequate for the population.
-The LIRR was looked to as the solution to the problem, however, the railroad was in a sad state of neglect.
+On Long Island, while new highways and automobiles became available in the years following World War II, the railroad was struggling financially and its infrastructure and rolling stock were not well-maintained.

-Despite a doubling of operating costs since 1917, the LIRR was not permitted to raise its fares.
+Despite a doubling of operating costs since 1917, the LIRR was not permitted to raise its fares until 1947.
 It declared bankruptcy on March 2, 1949, after which the PRR stopped supporting its debts, transferring it to the subsidiary American Contract and Trust Company.
 Direct PRR operations ended on May 1.
 In the next year, the LIRR suffered three accidents (the Rockville Centre, Huntington and Kew Gardens train crashes), killing a total of 115 passengers.
-The Jamaica Bay trestle on the Rockaway Beach Branch caught fire in May 1950, and it was abandoned on October 3, 1955 south of Ozone Park.
+The Jamaica Bay trestle on the Rockaway Beach Branch caught fire in May 1950, and it was abandoned on October 3, 1955, south of Ozone Park.
 It was then sold to New York City, which rebuilt it for the IND Rockaway Line subway extension.